nodegit/nodegit/guides/cloning/http/README.md

 Unfortunately in OS X there is a problem where libgit2 is unable to look up GitHub certificates correctly.
-In order to bypass this problem, we're going to bypass the certificate check.
+In order to bypass this problem, we're going to passthrough the certificate check.

 *Note: this is not a problem with Windows or Linux*